ETAIC/ETAIC.github.io/contact/index.md

 If you are excited about our research directions, we warmly welcome you to join the ETAIC Lab!
 The lab offers strong funding support and state-of-the-art hardware resources.
 Currently recruiting for the following positions:
-Ph.D. students
+Ph.D. students;
-Master’s students
+Master’s students;
-Research interns (on-site or remote)
+Research interns (on-site or remote);
-Postdoctoral researchers
+Postdoctoral researchers.
 If you are interested, please send your CV and a brief personal statement to the lab directors.

 {%